-- 41. Digital engagement will allow smart metered customers to have continuous access to their own water consumption data.
-At present household consumption data is provided to customers (where available) on request: - Smart meter customers can request their historic and/or ongoing consumption data through our Providing digital media data service - Basic meter customers can request to see their historic meter reads

-42. Digital Engagement will substantially improve on this system in two ways.
+- Digital engagement will allow smart metered customers to have continuous access to their own water consumption data.
+At present household consumption data is provided to customers (where available) on request: - Smart meter customers can request their historic and/or ongoing consumption data through our Providing Digital Media Data service - Basic meter customers can request to see their historic meter readings - Digital Engagement will substantially improve on this system in two ways.